 Vector libraries vs. vector databases

-While vector databases are specialized storage systems developed for efficient management of dense vectors, vector libraries are integrated into existing database management systems (DBMS) or search engines to provide similarity search.
+While specialized vector databases are storage systems developed for efficient management of dense vectors, vector libraries are integrated into existing database management systems (DBMS) or search engines to provide similarity search.

 Vector libraries are a good choice for static data applications such as academic information retrieval benchmarks.
-Vector databases are useful for applications that require frequent data changes, such as e-commerce suggestions, image search, and semantic similarity.
+Vector databases are useful for applications that require frequent data changes, such as e-commerce suggestions, image search, and semantic search.

 1. Pinecone